crpietschmann/portfolio/_imports/_posts/2010-11-17-html5-day-4-add-dropdown-menu-aspnet-mvc-html5-template-using-css-and-jquery.markdown

         }
     });
 });</pre>

-<p>As you can see, with jQuery the javascript code necessary to wire this up is rather short.
-Oh, and did I mention that the sub-menus slide down into place?</p>
+As you can see, with jQuery the javascript code necessary to wire this up is rather short.
+Oh, and did I mention that the sub-menus slide down into place?
 <h3>Conclusion</h3>

-<p>I know this post isn&rsquo;t so much HTML5 as it is jQuery and CSS.
+I know this post isn&rsquo;t so much HTML5 as it is jQuery and CSS.
 But, after all, isn&rsquo;t HTML5 really about the same thing as jQuery?
-RIA.</p>
+RIA.

-<p>I know, <a title="HTML5 Day 3: Detecting HTML5 Support via JavaScript" href="/post/2010/11/16/HTML5-Day-3-Detecting-HTML5-Support-via-JavaScript.aspx">yesterday</a>, I said that today I would move on to adding some &ldquo;patch&rdquo; code to add some HTML5 support to older browsers.
+I know, <a title="HTML5 Day 3: Detecting HTML5 Support via JavaScript" href="/post/2010/11/16/HTML5-Day-3-Detecting-HTML5-Support-via-JavaScript.aspx">yesterday</a>, I said that today I would move on to adding some &ldquo;patch&rdquo; code to add some HTML5 support to older browsers.
 I decided to take a detour back to the ASP.NET MVC HTML5 template.
-We shall see, again, where tomorrow takes us.</p>
+We shall see, again, where tomorrow takes us.
 <div id="scid:8eb9d37f-1541-4f29-b6f4-1eea890d4876:c0edff3b-c8c4-4f8c-9e45-bccf338894f9" class="wlWriterEditableSmartContent" style="margin: 0px; display: inline; float: none; padding: 0px;">
 <div>Source Code:<a href="/file.axd?file=MvcHTML5DropDownMenu_1.zip" target="_self">MvcHTML5DropDownMenu.zip</a></div>
 </div>